5T33Z0/Clover-Crate/Graphics/README.md

 Listed below are all parameters related to the `Inject ATI` feature.

 ### FB Name
 **Framebuffer Name**.
-Specific to ATI/AMD Video Cards.
+Specific to ATI/AMD GPUs.
 More than 70 different framebuffer names exist for various AMD Video Controller kexts.
 Each has a unique name to identify it (check the extensive list in Clover Configurator) and contains different video output mappings as defined in the `IOKitPersonalities` of the respective kexts' `info.plist`.
 Here is an example from `AMD9500Controller.kext` located in S/L/E:

 ![FB_name](https://user-images.githubusercontent.com/76865553/166189455-06fe0e53-3f3b-4675-9972-d828872b5d57.png)